 • The County Treasurer collects revenues in Pitkin, Eagle and Garfield Counties within RFTA's member jurisdictions.
 Reassessment of all properties occurs every odd-numbered year.
-Based on the 2019 final assessed valuations of taxable property provided by the Assessors in Pitkin, Eagle and Garfield Counties, the increases in values are 10.6%, 6.1% and 9.8%, respectively, within RFTA's district.
+Based on the 2020 final assessed valuations of taxable property provided by the Assessors in Pitkin, Eagle and Garfield Counties, the values remain relatively flat and are -0.6%, 0.4% and 0.5%, respectively, within RFTA's district.
 The final residential assessment rate for property tax years 2019-2020 is 7.15%, or a 0.05% decrease from tax years 2017-2018.
+The Gallagher Amendment Repeal was approved by voters at the statewide general election on November 3, 2020 and freezes assessment rations at their current levels until the next property tax year for which the Colorado General Assembly adjusts one or more of the assessment ratios.